 Course summary

-This intellectually challenging and thought-provoking course offers you a hugely rewarding undergraduate experience here at the University of East London.
+This intellectually challenging and thought-provoking special education course offers you a hugely rewarding undergraduate experience here at the University of East London.
 It opens up the world of Special Education Needs and Disabilities (SEND) and offers you the chance to enter the world of work with confidence.
-We'll equip you for a range of careers helping to bring about a more inclusive society.
-Our course takes you on a fascinating journey through this complex area.
-You'll learn about every aspect of the subject in line with government policy, including autism, speech, language and communication, challenging behaviour, disabilities, dyslexia, therapeutic teaching and learning, as well as alternative educational provisions.
+We'll equip you for a range of careers in special education, helping to bring about a more inclusive society.
+Our special education course takes you on a fascinating journey through this complex area.
+You'll learn about every aspect of special education in line with government policy.
+This includes autism, speech, language and communication, challenging behaviour, disabilities, dyslexia, therapeutic teaching and learning.
+It also looks at alternative educational provisions.
 You'll develop a reflective approach to special education and critical thinking skills that are transferable to the workplace.
-Students on this course come from all over the country because its content is so comprehensive.
+Students on this special education degree course come from all over the country because its content is so comprehensive.
 Many already work with children with SEND.
-We'll give you the opportunity to bring your own passion and experience to the course.
+We'll allow you to bring your passion and experience to the course.
 We put an emphasis on sharing and discussing personal experiences to enrich our teaching.
+A foundation year at the University of East London (UEL) is more than just an extra year—it’s your pathway to success.
+It helps you adjust to university life, build confidence, and develop essential skills for levels 4-6 of your chosen degree.
+With dedicated support, you’ll gain the knowledge needed to thrive in your studies and future career while becoming part of a supportive community.

 Modules

-Foundation Year: Mental Wealth: Introduction to Academic and Professional Identity/Practice (Core), Introduction to Early Childhood, Special Needs and Education (Core), Social, Emotional and Mental Health (Core), Placements in Context - Play and Learning (Core), Skills for Academic and Professional Writing (Core), Research in Practice: Live Project (Core) Year 1: Mental Wealth: Academic and Professional Skills for Life 1 (Core), Exploring Social Worlds (Core), Key Principles for Inclusion and Diversity (Core), Emerging Research Communities (Core), Practice module Part 1 (Core), Practice module Part 2 (Core) Year 2: Mental Wealth: Academic and Professional Skills for Life 2 (Core), Identity and Social Justice (Core), Building Research Communities (Core), Contemporary Issues in Education (Core), Specific Learning Difficulties (Core), SEND Careers (Core), Optional placement (Optional) Year 3: Mental Wealth: Academic and Professional Skills for Life 3 (Core), Critical and Global Perspectives on Education (Core), Volunteering (Core), Communication and Interaction (Core), Independent Research Project (Core) For more information about individual modules, please visit our course pages via the link below.
+Foundation Year: Mental Wealth and Professional Fitness, Health and Education Study Skills, Health and Education Analytical Skills, Media and Communication Skills, Educators of Tomorrow, Placements in Context.
+Year 1: Mental Wealth: Academic and Professional Skills for Life 1, Exploring Social Worlds, Key Principles for Inclusion and Diversity, Emerging Research Communities, Practice Module Part 1, Practice Module Part 2.
+Year 2: Mental Wealth: Academic and Professional Skills for Life 2, Identity and Social Justice, Building Research Communities, Contemporary Issues in Education, Specific Learning Difficulties, SEND Careers.
+Year 3: Mental Wealth: Academic and Professional Skills for Life 3, Critical and Global Perspectives on Education, Volunteering, Communication and Interaction, Independent Research Project.
+For more information about individual modules, please visit our course pages via the link below.

 Assessment method